 The Washington-Nile Local School was created in 1939 by the merger of three township school systems.
 The School District is located in a very low wealth area in Scioto County.
-The School District is rated the 9th lowest out of 612 school districts in property valuation per pupil in the State of Ohio.
-17.5 percent of the district's students receive Ohio Works First aid.
+The School District is rated the 7th lowest out of 612 school districts in property valuation per pupil in the State of Ohio.
+10.1 percent of the district's students receive Ohio Works First aid.
 The State of Ohio provides the majority of the funding received by the School District.
-Student enrollment of 1,732 has decreased slightly over the past year.
+Student enrollment of 1,726 has decreased slightly over the past year.

 The Ohio Department of Education evaluates the district's educational progress through a report card.
 The Department of Education has created a point indicator system based upon the results of the district students' proficiency tests in the 4th, 6th, and 9th grades.
 The report card also evaluates the district student attendance rate and graduation rate.
-The district's rating for 2002 was Continuous Improvement.
-The district met 16 of the 22 indicators.
-This district rating by law, restricts state funding in the areas of Parity Aid and Disadvantaged Pupil Impact Aid.
-This year \$1,072,394 of state funding was restricted due to the district's Continuous Improvement status.
-These funds must be used in programs designated by the Department of Education to improve the district's educational program.
+The district's rating for 2003 was Effective.
+The district met 14 of the 22 indicators and had a performance index score of 90.6 out of 120 points.

-The School District is in the process of completing the construction of the high school athletic complex at the projected cost of \$1,700,000.
-The project entails the construction of stadium seating, field lighting and concession/restroom facilities.
+The School District has completed the construction of the high school athletic complex at the cost of \$1,691,163.
+The project entailed the construction of stadium seating, field lighting and concession/restroom facilities.
 The project was funded by entering into a ten year lease in the amount of \$1,500,000 with Oak Hill Banks and transferring \$200,000 from the general fund.
 The lease will be paid from the debt service fund.